metal-toolbox/auditevent/docs/middleware.md

 mdw := ginaudit.NewJSONMiddleware("my-test-component", fd)
 ```

-The function `ginaudit.OpenAuditLogFileUntilSuccess` attempts to open the audit log
+The function `helpers.OpenAuditLogFileUntilSuccess` attempts to open the audit log
 file, and will block until it's available.
 This file may be created beforehand or it
 may be created by another process e.g. a sidecar container.
 It opens the file with
 `O_APPEND` which enables atomic writes as long as the audit events are less than 4096 bytes.